TalaoDAO/oidc4vc-server/docs/source/api.rst

 * phone
 * address
 * about : short user description
-* resume : for person identity only
+* resume (in progress on 11-17-2020) : for person identity only
-* proof_of_identity
+* proof_of_identity (in progress on 11-17-2020)

 .. note:: "sub" is the  Decentralized IDentier of the user (did).
-It always starts with "did:talao:talaonet:".
+It always starts with "did:talao:".

-Those data are available through an ID Token (JWT) and at the user_info endpoint through an Access Token.
+Those data are available through an ID Token (JWT) and at the user_info endpoint with an Access Token.

 Process
 *******